Overview of Boater Education in the US

 NASBLA-approved boater safety courses typically cover these topics:

-- Navigation rules — Right-of-way, buoy systems, channel markers
+- Navigation rules — right-of-way, buoy systems, channel markers, sound signals, and safe passing

-- Boat operation — Safe speed, steering, docking, anchoring
+- Boat operation — safe speed, steering, docking, anchoring, loading, and capacity limits

-- Safety equipment — PFDs, fire extinguishers, visual distress signals, sound-producing devices
+- Safety equipment — PFDs, fire extinguishers, visual distress signals, sound-producing devices, and lights

-- Emergency procedures — Man overboard, capsizing, flooding, fire
+- Emergency procedures — man overboard, capsizing, flooding, fire, cold-water shock, and towing assistance

-- Legal requirements — Registration, titling, age restrictions, BUI laws
+- Legal requirements — registration, titling, age restrictions, BUI laws, accident reporting, and local rules

-- Weather — Reading conditions, lightning safety, storm preparedness
+- Weather — reading conditions, lightning safety, wind shifts, visibility, and storm preparedness

-- Environmental responsibility — Invasive species prevention, no-discharge zones, clean boating
+- Environmental responsibility — invasive species prevention, no-discharge zones, fueling, and clean boating

-- Trailering — Towing safety, launching and retrieving
+- Trailering — towing safety, launch-ramp etiquette, tie-downs, and retrieving

 How to Get Certified

-- BoatUS Foundation — Free online course (NASBLA-approved)
+- BoatUS Foundation — offers free online safety courses for many states

 Cross-State Reciprocity